Marker Logo

 1. Chinese Theatre Marker

-Inscription.
-The most famous movie house in the world, built by Sid Grauman.
-Actress Anna May Wong drove the first rivet in the steel girders when construction began in 1925.
-Opened with the premiere of Cecil B. DeMille's “King of Kings” on May 18, 1927.
-Its magnificent carved ceiling, muraled walls, plush carpeting and ornate columns awed spectators.
-Douglas Fairbanks, Mary Pickford, and Norma Talmadge were the first to place their hand and foot prints in the forecourt.
+The most famous movie house in the world, built by acclaimed showman Sid Grauman.
+Actress Anna Mae Wong drove the first rivet in the steel girders when construction began in 1925, and the theatre opened with the premiere of Cecil B. DeMille's The King of Kings on May 18, 1927.
+With its magnificent carved ceiling, muraled walls, plush carpeting, and ornate columns, the Exotic Revival-styled structure awed spectators.
+Superstars Douglas Fairbanks, Mary Pickford, and Norma Talmadge were the first to place their hand and footprints in the forecourt.

 Topics and series.
 This historical marker is listed in these topic lists: ArchitectureEntertainmentIndustry & Commerce.
 In addition, it is included in the Los Angeles Historic-Cultural Monument series list.
 A significant historical year for this entry is 1925.

 Location.
 34° 6.096′ N, 118° 20.452′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Hollywood.
-Marker is on Hollywood Boulevard just west of Highland Avenue, on the right when traveling west.
+It is on Hollywood Boulevard just west of Highland Avenue, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 6925 Hollywood Blvd, Los Angeles CA 90028, United States of America.
 Touch for directions.

 Paid Advertisement